100% Certified Authentic

 Leveling up the Datejust 126231

 Due to the different dimensions between the new caliber and its predecessor, a case redesign was also on the list for the new Datejust this year, albeit a subtle one.
 All told, the new piece now has a slightly different case profile and lug design, however without aligning the past and current models side-by-side, it’s fair to say that the changes to the case are somewhat nominal.
-This isn’t at all a bad thing, as the case shape and proportions of the Rolex Datejust 36mm have always seemed pretty spot-on.
-The applied Roman numerals on this particular piece won’t be to everyone’s taste, and while I personally prefer baton indices across the board, these applied numerals suit the two-tone piece well and are beautifully finished.
+This isn’t at all a bad thing, as the case shape and proportions of the Rolex Datejust 36 have always seemed pretty spot-on.
+The applied Roman numerals on this particular piece won’t be to everyone’s taste, and while I prefer baton indices across the board, these applied numerals suit the two-tone piece well and are beautifully finished.

 With smaller watches becoming a bigger trend than they’ve been in ages, Rolex refreshing the Datejust 36 was a very smart play.
 These days both men and women are finding greater appeal in the mid-sized case range, and offering the new model with a cutting-edge caliber will significantly bolster its position for those in the market.
-The caliber 3235 is a textbook example of Rolex’s ongoing innovation, features the brand’s Parachrom hairspring, crafted of an exclusive alloy of niobium and zirconium developed by Rolex themselves.
-Not only is it impervious to magnetic fields like the Milgauss and temperature variations, but it is also vastly more precise than a conventional hairspring when exposed to shocks.
+The caliber 3235 is a textbook example of Rolex’s ongoing innovation and features the brand’s Parachrom hairspring, crafted of an exclusive alloy of niobium and zirconium developed by Rolex themselves.
+Not only is it impervious to magnetic fields like the Rolex Milgauss and temperature variations, but it is also vastly more precise than a conventional hairspring when exposed to shocks.
 Further amplifying its shock resistance, the balance wheel is also mounted on Paraflex shock absorbers.
 Dressy as the piece is, Rolex doesn’t pull punches, ensuring all of its watches can take a proper beating.

 Datejust 126231